 Then stir gently for even frying.

 Serve vegetable pakora hot.
-You can add few drops of lemon juice or serve pakoras with lemon wedges and raw onions if you like.
+You can add few drops of lemon juice or serve these fritters with lemon wedges and raw onions if you like.

-For this method first of all prepare the pakora mixture as mentioned above.
+For this method first of all prepare the pakora batter as mentioned above.

 Preheat oven at 200 C or 390 F. Grease a large baking tray with few drops of oil or cooking spary.